 Multimedia Toolkit for Roma parents- final evaluation report

-Law for Life recently published an independent evaluation report about its project, which focused on Roma communities and child protection.
+We are delighted to publish an independent evaluation report about our project focused on Roma communities and child protection.

 The report highlights that the project made a significant contribution to building capacity within Roma communities to engage more knowledgeably and confidently in child protection investigations.
 The report also notes that there are indications that this has helped some Roma families to keep their children in cases where they may otherwise have been removed into local authority care.

 “In one case a family, after watching the film, changed the way they dealt with social workers.
 I think this is possibly because the film is simple, and it came from a point of view that the families were not necessarily to blame.
 It also helped that throughout the film, certain things were repeated thereby reinforcing important messages.
 Having a conversation with the family after watching the film, opened their eyes to what was going wrong” [Roma NGO]